Working Party on Nuclear Emergency Matters (WPNEM)

 Co-operation

-The field of emergency preparedness and response (EPR) is broad, complex and involves many stakeholders.
-In this framework, the WPNEM seeks international collaboration on specific emergency matters of interest to NEA member countries in the framework of the NEA Strategic Plan and the CRPPH Mandate.
-For this, the WPNEM works in close co-operation, as appropriate, with other NEA Standing Technical Committees and NEA divisions, as well as competent bodies within relevant OECD directorates and other international organisations active in the field of emergency preparedness, response and recovery.
+The field of emergency preparedness and response (EPR) is broad, complex, and involves numerous stakeholders.
+Within this context, the WPNEM promotes international collaboration on specific emergency-related issues of interest to NEA member countries, in line with the NEA Strategic Plan and the CRPPH mandate.
+To this end, the WPNEM works in close cooperation, as appropriate, with other NEA Standing Technical Committees and divisions, as well as with competent bodies within relevant OECD directorates and other international organisations active in the field of emergency preparedness, response, and recovery.

 Co-ordination